-I am always here to help.
+I am here to help.

-Notes about why you should visit Egypt
+Notes on why you should visit Egypt

-1 – Visiting Egypt: The trip of my life
+1 – The trip of my life

+Egypt is the trip of my life.
 I have been to many countries, especially here in Europe.
-None of them pleases me as deeply as Egypt.
+None of them delights me as profoundly as Egypt.

-2 – Extremely rich, incomparable, unsurpassed History
+2 – Vibrant, incomparable History

 Attention, please: I love Greece and have been there several times.

 3 – Oooh!
 Aaah!
 Wooowww!